wentelteefje/gear-task/gear.md

 3. **Applying Extrinsics**: The `Proposer` then iteratively adds extrinsics from the transaction pool to the block.
 The `BlockBuilder` interacts with the runtime API to apply each extrinsic to the blockchain state by calling methods like `apply_extrinsic`.
 This ensures each extrinsic can be validly executed, before including it in the new block.
 During this process, the `Proposer` uses the `BlockBuilder`'s `estimate_blocksize` method to monitor the current size of the block.
 The `Proposer` stops adding extrinsics if the block size approaches the block size limit or if the consensus deadline is near.
 4. **Finalize Block**: The block is finalized using the `build` method, which completes the block construction and produces the final block structure ready for inclusion in the blockchain.
 ### 2.2 Time and Size Constraints
-When the `Proposer` authors a block using the `BlockBuilder` in Substrate, two key constraints need to be managed: the consensus deadline and block size limit.
+When the `Proposer` authors a block using the `BlockBuilder` in Substrate, two key constraints need to be managed: the consensus deadline and the block size limit.

 The consensus deadline ensures that a block is proposed within a specific timeframe to maintain the overall pace of block production and synchronization across the network.
 During the block production process, the `Proposer` monitors the time and ensures that the block is finalized and submitted before the deadline.
-Additionally, a soft deadline is used to provide a secondary timing mechanism to decide when to stop attempting to include more extrinsics into a block.
-The soft deadline is calculated as a percentage of the remaining time until the consensus deadline, allowing for some flexibility in extrinsics inclusion.
-The soft deadline therefore provides a buffer period during which the `Proposer` attempts to include a few more extrinsics, even if it has skipped some due to size constraints.
-In this way the soft deadline ensures that blocks are efficiently filled while adhering to the overall time constraints imposed by the consensus protocol.
+Additionally, a soft deadline is used as a secondary timing mechanism to decide when to stop attempting to include more extrinsics in a block.
+The soft deadline is calculated as a percentage of the remaining time until the consensus deadline, providing some flexibility in extrinsics inclusion.
+This buffer period allows the `Proposer` to include a few more extrinsics, even if some have been skipped due to size constraints.
+In this way, the soft deadline ensures that blocks are efficiently filled while adhering to the overall time constraints imposed by the consensus protocol.

-In Substrate the block size is measured in units of `weight`.
-Substrate defines one unit of weight as one picosecond ($10^{-12}s$) of execution time on reference hardware.
-The total block size limit is structured further by the introduction of a `DispatchClass` for extrinsics:
+In Substrate, the block size is measured in units of `weight`.
+Substrate defines one unit of weight as one picosecond ($10^{-12}$ seconds) of execution time on reference hardware.
+The total block size limit is further structured by introducing a `DispatchClass` for extrinsics:
 ```rust
 pub enum DispatchClass {
     Normal,